nadiamariduena/python-intro-2024-privat/z__all_mds/26__OOP-1_BANK.md

 > 🔴 In Python, when you use super() to call a method from the parent class (superclass), you must provide all the arguments that the parent class's method expects. **Unlike destructuring** in languages like JavaScript, where you can selectively pick properties from an object.

 #### ✋Python requires you to pass the exact number of arguments expected by the method being called via super(). 🔴

+- with the below code ou will get an error